She already knows why

 they won't sleep tonight.

-Telluna is a companion for parents.
-You tell her what happened — she sees what's really going on in your child's mind, and builds a story that gives your child a new emotional tool.
-Tonight.
+You tell her what happened — she sees what's really going on in your child's mind, and builds a story that gives them a new tool.
+Tonight — and what comes after.

 Tell her what's happening